 I'm not a doctor, nutritionist or trainer.
-I'm an ordinary woman who lost a lot of weight, more than 60 pounds in a year, after trying and failing at every diet under the sun.
+I'm an ordinary woman who lost a lot of weight, more than 60 pounds in a year -- and kept it off -- after trying and failing at every diet under the sun.
 I'd fail because I always gave up too quickly.
 So as I set out on this new journey, one I viewed as mandatory, I realized that what I put in my head would be more powerful than what I put in my mouth.
 I needed a mental plan to go with my meal plan.

 Anyone who wants to lose weight knows she should eat less, move more and cut out foods that have made her fat.
 For me, I chose to strictly limit carbs because it's cut-and-dried with no ambiguity.
 I now eat a fraction of the food that I used to, but I don't walk around starving.

 My mind shift took plenty of creativity, and still does.
-I was up for the challenge, which sometimes is an hourly struggle, but in the end, the results were worth it.
+I was up for the challenge, which sometimes is an hourly struggle, but in the end, the results are worth it.
+It's been one year since the hardcover release of "The Shift" -- and I've now lost almost 80 pounds.
+I consider myself a work in progress.
+No end date, no magic number on my mind.
+I'll know it when it comes -- and I'm enjoying the journey along the way.

 Weigh yourself daily.
 If I'm up, I'm more determined.
 If I'm down, I'm more motivated.